knutmerket/anheituan/content/pages/about.md

 ### Is this just dropshipping?

 Not really.
-In most cases I will need to **buy the teas first**, before anyone’s expressed interest.
+In most cases I will need to buy the teas first, before anyone’s expressed interest.

 If something sells out and you ask about it, I *might* be able to get more from the source.
 In that case I guess it’s more like dropshipping.
 But I expect that to be the exception, not the rule.